Visualize to Optimize: Why Flowcharts are Real Game Changers!

 Once it's flowing....

-Without simplicity and clarity, it builds up
+Without simplicity and clarity, it stagnates

 Conclusion: the river often leads to success